ooddle

 Where It Shines

 If you read the book and loved the framework, the app gives you a clean place to apply it.
 The interface is minimal.
 Streaks are visible.
 Habit stacking prompts are good.
-It works well for self-directed people who already know what habits they want.
+It works well for self-directed people who already know what habits they want and just need a clean tool to track them.
+The lack of distractions is a feature.

 Where It Falls Short